wendyverdonk93/docs/content/payments/methods/billing-suite/e-invoicing/about.md

 ---
-title: 'About E-invoicing'
+title: 'About E-Invoicing'
-breadcrumb_title: 'About E-invoicing'
+breadcrumb_title: 'About E-Invoicing'
 weight: 10
-meta_title: "About E-invoicing - MultiSafepay Docs"
+meta_title: "About E-Invoicing - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 short_description: "Key information, supported countries and currencies, product rules"
 layout: 'child'